David Halpern (canoeist)

-David Halpern (born August 18, 1955) is an American sprint kayaker who competed in the mid-1980s.
-At the 1984 Summer Olympics in Los Angeles, he placed tenth K-2 500 m.
+David Halpern (born August 18, 1955) is an American sprint kayaker who competed in the 1980s.
+Halpern competed in the 1984 Summer Olympics in Los Angeles, placing tenth in the K-2 500 m.

 During his competitive career he won over 50 medals in U.S. Nationals competition.
 After retiring from international competition, he earned his keep as a writer and cartoonist.
 Currently he works as a Ranger for Washington State Parks.